KordingLab/Neural_Decoding/README.md

 We have included jupyter notebooks that provide detailed examples of how to use the decoders.
 The file "Examples_kf_decoder" is for the Kalman filter decoder and the file "Examples_all_decoders" is for all other decoders.

 Here we provide a basic example where we are using a LSTM decoder. <br>
-For this example we assume we have already loaded matrices "neural_data" and "y"... <br>
+For this example we assume we have already loaded matrices:
+ - "neural_data": a matrix of size "number of time bins" x "number of neurons," where each entry is the firing rate of a given neuron in a given time bin.
+ - "y": the output variable that you are decoding (e.g. velocity), and is a matrix of size "number of time bins" x "number of features you are decoding."  <br>

-We have also provided a jupyter notebook, "Neural_preprocessing" with an example of how to get Matlab data into this format.
+We have provided a jupyter notebook, "Example_format_data" with an example of how to get Matlab data into this format.
 <br>

 First we will import the necessary functions